Nextdoor/k8s-charts/README.md

-# Internal Nextdoor Helm Chart Components
+# Nextdoor Helm Chart Components

 This repo holds a series of common helm-charts that we've developed just to help speed up our internal development and reduce repetition.
-There's no business logic or anything private here.
+There's no unique business logic or anything private here.

 # Security - Read Me First!

 **This is critical - absolutely no private information may be checked into this repository.
 Read this!**

-This repository is marked `internal` in Github so that we may hold private conversations internally about these helm chart "components" that we are building.
-However, the Helm charts themselves must contain absolutely no private information about our environment because they are **published publically**.
+This repository is public - internet-facing.
+We use this repository purely to keep reusable "components" available to developers to make their Helm lives easier.
+The components in this repository are intended to be completely general purpose and reusable, and should be testable entirely without any privilged access.

 ## Repository Setup